bitovi/academy/src/typescript/1-why-typescript.md

 ### Static vs. Dynamic Typing

-Plain JavaScript is a dynamically typed language, meaning it doesn't know the type of a variable until run-time when it's instantiated.
+Plain JavaScript is a dynamically typed language, meaning it doesn't know the type of a value assigned to a variable until run-time when it's instantiated.
 If there's a bug in the code related to falsely assuming a type, it won't throw an error until we're already running our code.
-It's worth noting that you can declare types in dynamically typed languages, but it's not required, as these languages attempt to infer the type of variables based on their values.
+It's worth noting that you can declare types in dynamically typed languages, but it's not required as they will attempt to infer the type of variables based on their values.
 This inference does come with a performance cost because the typechecking is done at runtime.

 Typescript uses static typing, so types are checked when the code compiles.
 The concept of "static" comes from the idea of variables being static, meaning once you set a variable to a type it can't(shouldn't) be changed.

 ### Compilation

 In order to use Typescript in the browser, we must compile to plain JavaScript first.
-We can do this from our terminal, but most often Typescript will be compiled during our build process.
+We will do this using our terminal in this example, but most often Typescript is be compiled during a build process.

 Let's install Typescript globally